Liverpool

 Crosby Beach

 Crosby Beach most known for its Antony Gormley sculptures, brings tourists to the area due to the artwork being a significant landmark in the North West for years.
-The statues, entitled ‘Another Place’, is made up of 100 cast iron figures and was originally intended to be displayed at locations around the world.
-This project ended up happening over a span of ten years as it was too expensive to transport all of the pieces from one country to another.
+The artwork, entitled ‘Another Place’, is made up of 100 cast iron figures and was originally intended to be displayed at locations around the world.
+This project ended up happening over ten years ago as it was too expensive to transport all of the pieces from one country to another.
 The sculptures are arranged so they look like they are walking towards the sea with their backs turned on land- this creates an eerie feeling that attracts many visitors each year who want to experience something different.

 Map